 The ALBA prize in Literature and the ALBA Prize in Arts for the work of a lifetime from the Bolivarian Alliance for our Americas – I don’t have a huge amount on this – but I know that nominations can come from writers and artist associations, universities and other academic institutions, regional and cultural identities, and others identified with the spirit of the prizes.
 Not sure how current this is (my information dates back to 2011) but you should be able to get more information by emailing email@example.com

 The International IMPAC DUBLIN Literary Award is presented annually for a novel written in English or translated into English.
 The Award is an initiative of Dublin City Council the municipal government of Dublin which now retains full ownership of the award.
 The Award aims to promote excellence in world literature.
 Nominations are submitted by library systems in major cities throughout the world.
 Titles are nominated on the basis of ‘high literary merit’ as determined by the nominating library.
 Participating libraries can nominate up to three novels each year for the Award.
 Over 400 library systems in 177 countries worldwide are invited to nominate books each year.
 Dublin City Libraries actively seek out and encourage nominations from countries who have not previously nominated books for the award.
 Libraries interested in participating should contact the organisers for details.
 Did you read that last bit?
 Libraries interested in participating should contact the organizers for details.
-Are Caribbean libraries nominating writers for this award ?
-If not, they should and could be.
+Caribbean libraries, Antiguan and Barbudan library system, this is something you can do to boost a deserving book that might otherwise be under the radar.
 Here is the contact information: International IMPAC DUBLIN Literary Award Office.
 Dublin City Library & Archive.
 138 – 144 Pearse Street, Dublin 2.
 Ireland.
-Email: email@example.com.
+Email: firstname.lastname@example.org.
 Tel +353 1 6744802.
 For more on the Impac Dublin award, go here.

-The National Awards programmee gives Antiguans and Barbudans the opportunity to nominate a deserving recipient who has excelled and impacted his/her field and the community above and beyond.
-Can anybody say more nominees in the arts?
-For nomination details, see this: Call-for-2017-Nominations
+The National Awards programmee gives Antiguans and Barbudans the opportunity to nominate a deserving recipient who has excelled and impacted his/her field (including the arts) and the community above and beyond.
+Email email@example.com or check press announcements leading up to the November 1st Independence celebrations.

 The Pushcart Prize – I’m putting this here instead of the Awards section because this is really an opportunity for editors of journals to nominate writers they think are deserving.
 In my opinion, Caribbean editors of journals need to be doing more of this – I don’t see enough of our works in the mix.
 They welcome up to six nominations (print or online) from little magazines and small book press editors throughout the world.
 The nominations may be any combination of poetry, short stories, essays, memoirs or stand-alone excerpts from novels.
 They also welcome translations, reprints and both traditional and experimental writing.
 Nominations are accepted between October 1 – December 1 (postmarked) for the next year’s Pushcart edition.
 There is no entry fee and no form to fill out.
 Find out how to submit nominations here.